christian-dl/BaseballMLWINSABOVEREPLACEMENT/README.md

 ## Data

-We'll download the data during this project, using the `pybaseball` package.
+I'll download the data during this project, using the `pybaseball` package.